 My name is Kiran Polk, and I am the Executive Director of the Kapolei Chamber of Commerce.
 The Kapolei Chamber of Commerce is an advocate for businesses in the Kapolei region which includes Waipahu to Ka'ena Point.
 The Chamber works on behalf of its members and the entire business community to improve the regional and State economic climate and help Kapolei businesses thrive.
 We are a member-driven, member-supported organization representing the interests of all types of business: small, medium or large, for profit or non-profit businesses or sole proprietorship.

-The Kapolei Chamber of Commerce is in support of the intent of HB 2359 with comments regarding the HD2.
+The Kapolei Chamber of Commerce is in strongly support HB 2359, requesting amendments.
 This measure establishes the Digital Equity Grant Program to award grants to applicants to deploy digital equity projects to covered populations in the State.